University of Colorado

 In 2001, Paul was awarded the Diebold Foundation Fellowship for European policy studies and spent 2001 as a Visiting Academic in the Environmental Policy Group at Imperial College, London.
 In 2005, Paul was selected as the 2006 MAP/Ming Visiting Professor of Energy and the Environment by Stanford University, where he spent six months at Stanford researching and teaching on renewable energy policy and technology.

 In 2007, Paul shared in the Nobel Peace Prize awarded to Al Gore and the Intergovernmental Panel on Climate Change (IPCC) “for their efforts to build up and disseminate greater knowledge about man-made climate change, and to lay the foundations for the measures that are needed to counteract such change".
 The IPCC consists of a large number of scientists and researchers – including Paul, who co- authored a chapter on “Mitigation Options for Human Settlements” in the IPCC’s Second Assessment Report.
 For his work with the IPCC, Paul was named a contributor to the Nobel Peace Prize.

-P. Komor and J. Glassmire, Electricity Storage and Renewables for Island Power, published by the International Renewable Energy Association (IRENA), May 2012.
+P. Komor and J. Glassmire, Electricity Storage and Renewables for Island Power, published by the International Renewable Energy Association (IRENA), May 2012, (Link)